wwd9135/completed-projects/README.md

 # This repository will house 3 folders:

-- ([PowerShell projects](./PowerShell projects): Brief showcases of some of the scripts while on placement.
+- ([PowerShell projects](./PowerShell projects)): Brief showcases of some of the scripts while on placement.

 - Mini_projects: This is mainly projects from my learning journey, single file programs, most not being production level purely training exercies.